Written by Joey

-Most couples start booking 9-12 months before their wedding.
-Obviously your venue should be the first on your list, but quality DJs tend to book up, so give yourself enough time to research.
+- Most couples start booking 9-12 months before their wedding.
+Obviously your venue should be at the first of your list, but quality DJs tent to book up, so give yourself enough time to research.

 2. How many weddings have you done?

-You'll want someone with quite a bit experience.
+- You’ll want someone with quite a bit of experience.
 While working with a friend of a friend might seem more cost effective, it could end up costing you more in the long run.
-It's probably not a great idea to use Uncle Joe and his Ipod playlist for your special day.
+It’s probably not a great idea to use Uncle Joe and his iPod playlist for your special day.

-3. Do you offer other services such as lighting design & decor, videography, or photo booth?
+3. Do you offer other services such a lighting design & decor, videography or photo booth?

-The average wedding couple deals with 12 vendors.
-What if one company could be your Event Planner and handle everything from your Venue, DJ, Band, Caterer, Decor & Design, Photographer, Videographer, Photo Booth, Florists, Dessert Options, Bar Services, etc?
-Those are the type of organizations you'll want to work with for a stress-free wedding day.
-If you aren't already on the knot it's a great resource for planning.
+- The average wedding couple deals with 12 vendors.
+What if one company could be your Event PLanning and handle everything from your Venue, DJ, Band, Caterer, Decor & Design, Photographer, Videographer, Photo Booth, Florist, Desser Options, Bar Services etc?
+Those are the type of organizations you’ll want to work with for a stress-free wedding day.
+If you aren’t already on the knot, it’s a great resource for planning.

 4. Have you done parties at my ceremony/reception location before?
 If not, will you check out the power and best location to set up beforehand?

-Your vendors should always plan a site visit with you.
-While most venues have ample power, making sure your floor plan is thoughtfully planned out will ensure vendors have the access to power they need.
-Don't leave anything to chance on your wedding day.
+- Your vendor should always plan a site visit with you.
+While most venues have ample power, making sure your floor plan is throughtfully planned out will ensure vendors have the access to power they need.
+Don’t leave anything to chance on your wedding day?

 5. How do you motivate a shy crowd to get on the dance floor?

-There's nothing that motivates a shy crowd to get on the dance floor more than the bride and groom themselves getting on the dance floor.
+- There’s nothing that motivates a shy crowd to get on the dance floor more than the bride and froom themselves.
 If the guests are there to celebrate you, they will feed off your energy.
 If you have high energy entertainment, great music, and a bride and groom on the dance floor, your wedding will be an energy packed, fun experience for kids and adults alike.